anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 ### Comments

 * Do not push `TODO` or `FIXME` comments to master.
 Instead, either fix it immediately or create a JIRA issue that describes the user impact.
+* Add Javadoc comments to new `ProcessEngineConfigurationImpl` and `ProcessEngineConfiguration` properties to make the purpose of the property visible to users and developers without the need of diving into code.

 ### Specifics